Shopiere in Rock County, Wisconsin — The American Midwest (Great Lakes)

 Erected 1953 by the Rock County Historical Society.
 (Marker Number 13.)

 Marker series.
 This marker is included in the Wisconsin Historical Society marker series.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-The Skavlem–Williams Log Cabin (approx. 3.6 miles away); La Prairie Grange Hall (approx. 3.9 Wisconsin's First Aviator (approx. 4.3 miles away); Route of Abraham Lincoln (approx. 4.4 miles away); Black Hawk War (approx. 5.1 miles away); The Medal of Honor (approx. 5.1 miles away); Roy Chapman Andrews (approx. 6.4 miles away); In the Name of God.
-Amen. (approx. 6.6 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+The Skavlem–Williams Log Cabin La Prairie Grange Hall (approx. 3.9 miles away); The Old Clinton Water Tower (approx. 4 miles away); The Crossing (approx. 4 miles away); Wisconsin's First Aviator (approx. 4.3 miles away); Route of Abraham Lincoln (approx. 4.4 miles away); Black Hawk War (approx. 5.1 miles away); The Medal of Honor (approx. 5.1 miles away).

 More about this marker.
 This is an official marker of the Wisconsin Historical Society.